usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-an-entrypoint.rst

 See Also
 ---------

-* :ref:`Entrypoints explanation <explanation-entrypoints>` - Understand what entrypoints are conceptually.
+* :ref:`Entrypoints Explanation <explanation-entrypoints>` - Understand what entrypoints are conceptually.
-* :ref:`Entrypoints: Syntax reference for YAML <reference-entrypoints>` - See syntax and other reference material for entrypoints
+* :ref:`Entrypoints Reference <reference-entrypoints>` - See syntax and other reference material for entrypoints
-* :ref:`Task Graphs explanation <explanation-task-graph>` - Learn more about the Task Graphs
+* :ref:`Task Graph Explanation <explanation-task-graph>` - Learn more about the Task Graphs
-* :ref:`Artifacts: explanation <explanation-artifacts>` - Learn about artifacts.
+* :ref:`Artifacts Explanation <explanation-artifacts>` - Learn about artifacts.